rdhadda/QuizKombat/README.md

 #### Future Implementations

-- Allowing the player to select the difficulty level of the questions being asked.
+- Use an API to display the questions and answer selections.
 - Allow the player to select the amount of questions to be asked.

 ### Accessibility